How to Make Boxes in Word

 Experiment with Styles

 Microsoft Word offers various styles for shapes, borders, and text boxes.
-Experiment with different styles to see what best fits your document’s theme.
+Experiment with different styles to find the look that matches your document’s theme.

 Save as Template